 As you can see, the male red-bellied woodpecker has a red crown with a red nape.
 In comparison, the female red-bellied woodpecker (not shown in this post) has a gray crown with a red nape.
 (Click here to see an image of a female red-bellied woodpecker.)

 Interesting fact: The red-bellied woodpecker is primarily identified by its crown, nape, and zebra-like back, not its red belly.
-Birders rarely catch a glimpse of the rosy red belly, on the red-bellied woodpecker, because it spends a great deal of its time with its belly hidden while clinging to trees and/or other surfaces.
+Birders rarely catch a glimpse of the rosy red belly, on the red-bellied woodpecker, because it spends a great deal of its time with its belly hidden while clinging to trees.

 Be careful not to confuse the red-bellied woodpecker with the red-headed woodpecker.
 The red-headed woodpecker does not have zebra-like markings on its back, and its head is entirely scarlet red.

 There are great online resources to help you learn more about the birds in your own backyard.

 Audubon has a comprehensive online Guide to North American Birds.
 Guide pages include interesting elements such as conservation status, family, habitat, migration, feeding behavior, diet, nesting, songs and calls.
 Click here to access Audubon’s Guide to North American Birds.

 Another great birding resource is the Cornell Lab of Ornithology, All about Birds, website.
 Click here to access the Cornell Lab of Ornithology, All about Birds, website